Li-meizhen/Psol_genome/README.md

 # Psol_genome
-Custom scripts used in mealybug genome sequencing and analyses
+Custom scripts used in mealybug genome sequencing and analyses.

+See README.md in each directory for details.